asAlwaysZahra/Reporter/README.md

 ---

 ## 📌 Overview
-**Reporter** is a modular framework for building and executing reports.
+Internship project: **Reporter** is a modular framework for building and executing reports.
 The core idea: **every report and data source is a plugin (DLL)** that can be dynamically loaded by the main console application (`TestReporter`).

 Reports are executed through **LINQ queries**, and every execution is logged into a **SQL Server database (`ReporterLogsDB`)**.